jkibe/recipes/content/recipes/hot-cross-buns/index.md

 Tip the kneaded dough onto a clean work surface.
 Lightly pat it out into a rectangle and scatter over the currants and orange zest.
 Knead the dough by hand until the currants and zest are well-distributed though the dough.

 Lightly grease a large bowl.
-Fold the kneaded dough into a taught ball and place it in the prepared bowl.
+Fold the kneaded dough into a taut ball and place it in the prepared bowl.
 Tightly cover the bowl with plastic, and let it rise in a warm place until it's roughly doubled in volume.
 This should take about 1-3 hours.

 Preheat an oven to 200 °C (400 °F).